 Cagayan de Oro is a common jump-off point to Camiguin Island.
 From Laguindingan Airport, it takes about 5 hours to reach Camiguin Island.

-- From the airport, ride a van to Agora Terminal (P200 per person).
+- From the airport, ride a van to Agora Terminal.
 Travel time is 45 min to 1 hour.

-- From the terminal, ride a bus or van to Balingoan Port (about P120 per person).
+- From the terminal, ride a bus or van to Balingoan Port.
 Travel time is 2-2.5 hours.
 Alternatively, you can also ride a van in Gaisano Mall parking lot in the city proper.

-- From Balingoan Port, ride a ferry to Camiguin (P205 + 15 environmental fee).
+- From Balingoan Port, ride a ferry to Benoni Port in Camiguin.
 Travel time is 1 hour.
-Ferry departs every hour.
+Ferry departs every hour, starting at 4:30AM to 6:30PM (last trip).

 We suggest taking the bus instead of the van from Agora Terminal to Balingoan Port especially if you are the first passengers because waiting can take up to 45 minutes or more.